 Eammon Padraig Sheehan was the light of his mother’s life from the day he was born.
-Raised in a single-parent household, he was a happy kid, but struggled greatly in school due to attention deficit disorder.
-Although he did not graduate from Haverhill High School, he earned his equivalency degree at Northern Essex, and went on to work as a machinist, finish carpenter, auto mechanic – which he excelled at, as well as a host of other trades he could use his hands for.
-He bought and re-built a used Army Jeep and drove it on the road and on off-road trails, entering the occasional mudding event.
+Raised in a single-parent household, he was a happy kid but struggled greatly in school due to attention deficit disorder (ADD).
+Although he did not graduate from Haverhill High School, he earned his equivalency degree at Northern Essex and went on to work as a machinist, a finish carpenter, an auto mechanic which he excelled at as well as a host of other trades he could use his hands for.
+He bought and rebuilt a used Army Jeep and drove it on the road and on off-road trails, entering the occasional mudding event.
 He was happiest when he was the muddiest one in the pack, even winning first place for that honor.
 His love of fishing and the outdoors had him making his way to the banks of the Merrimack River often.
 For peace, and solace and to still the demons …

 At age 28, things changed.
 Eammon fell in with a crowd that introduced him to fentanyl, a synthetic opioid more powerful than heroin.
 From that point on, his life was in a downward spiral.
 He stopped working.
 He could not make the payments on his new car and had to sell the Jeep for money to pay for drugs.
 He tried rehab several times, but those stays were short, and it never took.

 Finally, in January 2019 he committed to rehab for a month.
 He was released, and it seemed to be working.
 He passed months of court-ordered drug screenings and began working and cleaning up his life and his record.
 He was working construction with his lifelong friend and “brother” AJ.
 It appeared he had things under control and that life was going well.
 Appearances are deceiving …

 Fentanyl is a powerful mistress who pulls at you with zero mercy, no discrimination and doesn’t let go.